Shaneaball/Promptbuilder/README.md

-A console to help you write quality prompts for AI models.
+A console to help you write quality prompts for any AI model.